Loading...

 ◆ __get_current_exception()

-static uint __get_current_exception ( void )
+static __force_inline uint __get_current_exception ( void )

 Get the current exception level on this core.